unzagi/ConfigurationAutomation4NADs/README.md

 Tempate written to file:  template.txt
 >>>
 ```

-As you create new variables and template files your output will vary - that's all you need for now.
+As you create new variables and template files your output will vary - that's all you need.